Fundamental activity constraints lead to specific interpretations of the connectome: Discussion

 We restrict this study to networks of leaky integrate-and-fire model neurons, consistent with the key concept of the models we consider: individual cells are modeled in a simple manner to expose the impact of structural connectivity on the network dynamics.
 Moreover, the current-based leaky integrate-and-fire neuron can reproduce in-vivo like activity \citep{Rauch03,Jolivet06} and is analytically tractable, which enables the identification of mechanisms underlying specific network effects.
 More complex neuron models can be incorporated into the method by replacing the gain function of each neuronal population with an analytical expression or an interpolated function obtained from spiking single-neuron simulations.
 For example, one could use a conductance-based point-neuron model for which the network dynamics can be described by population rate models \citep{Shriki03}, featuring a non-monotonic gain function: the gain is reduced if excitatory and inhibitory inputs are increased in a balanced manner \citep{Kuhn04}.
 Generally, this renders a system more stable.
 However, the bistability considered in our work is caused by excitatory inputs.
 Since conductance-based models also have a monotonically increasing gain function in dependence of the excitatory conductance alone, we expect the bistability to occur for such models as well.

 Importantly, our method only requires a description of the system's fixed points and their dependence on model parameters.
 The employed theory uses the diffusion approximation to derive a self-consistency equation for the stationary population rates valid for high indegrees and small synaptic efficacies.
 These requirements are fulfilled in the multi-area model and therefore the theoretical prediction agrees with the stationary activity of the simulation.
 Moreover, the theory predicts the bistability of the model, which is non-trivial, as the mean-field assumption of Poisson statistics of the activity is generally violated in the high-activity state.
 Nevertheless, since the activity in this state is mostly driven by strong mean inputs and the theory converges to the noiseless solution in the mean-driven limit, its predictions still provide viable approximations.
 The firing rates in the unstable fixed points are predominantly low, while the exceptions with very high rates are again mean-dominated.
 Presumably this explains the accuracy by which the theory predicts the locations of these fixed points and the resulting global stability properties.

-To preserve the global stability of the system, we keep the position of the separatrix invariant, which we approximately achieve by preserving the location of unstable fixed points on the separatrix.
+Since the high-activity attractor of the model under consideration is unrealistic, we aim to prevent a transition to this state.
+However, in the high-dimensional system it is not a priori clear in which direction the separatrix has to be shifted to ensure stable dynamics.
+We therefore choose a pragmatic approach and shift the separatrix back to its initial location, inverting the shift which reduced the global stability of the low-activity fixed point.
+We achieve this to a good approximation by preserving the location of unstable fixed points on the separatrix.
 To this end, we use a linearization around these locations and an eigenmode decomposition to identify the set of connections to adjust.
 In the multi-area model, this linearization is justified because the system operates close to an instability so that only minor modifications are required.
 The method can be generalized to larger modifications by changing parameters iteratively in small steps.